TallaKuate/AddressBook/README.md

 ---> UserManager API that will deal with the user domain data.
 A get request is implemented for demo: get a user by Id.

 ---> And the AddressBook API that will actually manage the user addresses.
 A get request is implemented: get all user addresses grouped by city.
+The associated table can be considered as “Cold data” in a central reporting database.

-2) An API Gateways that gives access to the microservices functionalities.
+2) An API Gateway that gives access to the microservices functionalities.

 An event bus can be used later in order to synchronize the data between the microservices.